-Injured car accident victims will often need several weeks or months to heal and recuperate.
-During that time, they will most likely be unable to work and will not be earning the regular salary or wages that they would have received had they not been injured.
+Injured car accident victims often need several weeks or months to heal and recuperate.
+During that time, they will most likely be unable to work and will not be earning the regular salary or wages they would have received had they not been injured.

 Car accident insurance settlements will often include a component to cover lost wages.
-The Chesapeake car accident lawyers at Rutter Mills represent those individuals to ensure that they are receiving the full lost wage reimbursements that they deserve from insurance companies.
+The Chesapeake car accident lawyers at Rutter Mills represent those individuals to ensure that they are receiving the total lost wage reimbursements that they deserve from insurance companies.

 How Can a Car Accident Victim Demonstrate Lost Wages?

 A car accident victim must demonstrate that the injuries keep them from performing their regular job duties and responsibilities.
 This is a simple matter when, for example, the victim has broken bones or other apparent injuries.
 However, it is more complicated when injuries are from emotional trauma or other similar circumstances.

 In those cases, individuals will have a better opportunity to recover lost wages when they retain an attorney.
 A skilled legal professional can substantiate the extent of the injuries with expert medical opinions and other evidence.